LaunchCode-Education-Archived/cs50x-live/how-to-take-this-class/README.md

 ### Understanding the course calendar

 In CS50x, there are 9 assignments, called **Problem Sets**.
-We’ve broken down this course into **Modules**, one for each Problem Set assignment.
-Each Module will contain 3 class periods taking place over one and a half weeks.
+We’ve broken this course down into **Modules**, one for each Problem Set.
+Each Module will contain 3 class periods, taking place over one and a half weeks.

 If you haven't already, go glance quickly at: